alcatraz/Alcatraz/README.md

 Alcatraz has a few [contribution guidelines](https://github.com/supermarin/Alcatraz/blob/master/CONTRIBUTING.md), for anyone looking to make it more awesome.

+## Troubleshooting

+If "nothing" happens when installing packages, try the following self-help steps:

+1. Verify which copy (if more than one are installed) of git is being run (`which git`).
+2. Make sure you're running a recent version of git (`git --version`).
+3. If you've used Xcode developer preview releases in the past, make certain Xcode isn't stuck using an inappropriate developer path by resetting it (`sudo xcode-select --reset`).

 ## Uninstall

 Open up your terminal and paste this: